aheld/phillyjs-angular/README.md

 Notes to talk about:

+### Why Javascript 'App'
+ - Have lots of APIs, very few UI
+ - Rapidly deploy clients as static HTML

 ### Why Angular

- - State in models/javascript
+ - State in your models
+ 	- no subclassing
+ - Namespaces / Scopes
  - Testing matters
- - Dependancy Injection
+ - Dependency Injection
+ - Rich Ecosystem

-### Simplest possible example
+### Simplest possible example - 01-hello-world
- - You should not have to learn a framwork to use a framework (insert Java / Maven joke here)
+ - You should not have to learn a framework to use a framework (insert Java / Maven joke here)
+ - Review simple example, data binding
+ - Review hello-controller.html
+   - Look at the scopes
- - add ng-show button to simple form an
+   - add button to see UI react to data
- - Extract to  controller.
  - Talk about DI again

 ### TDD segue